vtex-apps/io-documentation/docs/en/Recipes/layout/using-flex-layout.md

 ```

 <div class="alert alert-info">
-The <code>flex-layout.col#text-about-us</code> block is going to display its child dependencies in an interface, from left to right, one after the other.
+The <code>flex-layout.col#text-about-us</code> block is going to display its child dependencies in an interface, from top to bottom, one after the other.
 </div>

 The `preventVerticalStretch` prop prevents the column from occupying 100% of its parent's height when set as `true`.
 You can use other custom row props, which can be found in the [Flex Layout](https://vtex.io/docs/components/all/vtex.flex-layout/) documentation.